Recount upholds WD school board candidate's razor-thin election night victory

-A recount today narrowed the vote margin between a pair of Western Dubuque Community School Board candidates, but it did not change the results of the Nov.
+A recount on Friday narrowed the vote margin between a pair of Western Dubuque Community School Board candidates, but it did not change the results of the Nov.
 5 election.

 And since Jeff Wolf, of Peosta, Iowa, said he has no plans to seek additional recounts, Nancy Fett, also of Peosta, is poised to take over the District 4 seat in January.

 The initial canvass of votes following the election showed Fett edging Wolf, 1,227 votes to 1,222.
 Wolf then requested a recount of ballots cast in Dubuque County.
-Though the district predominantly is located in Dubuque County, it also covers small portions of Clayton, Delaware, Jackson and Jones counties as well.
+Though the district predominantly is located in Dubuque County, it also covers small portions of Clayton, Delaware, Jackson and Jones counties.

 Wolf picked up one additional vote in the Dubuque County recount, according to Jenny Hillary, the county’s deputy commissioner of elections.